How it all started..

 Our organisational values guide all aspects of our charity and interactions.
 They help us build a strong team foundation and an even stronger charity culture.

-Safe Haven Community’s measurable contribution goals for the first 12 months include;
+Safe Haven Community’s measurable contribution goals for the next 12 months include;

 Safe Haven Community is an Australian Public Company Limited by Guarantee and a Registered Charity with the Australian Charities and Not-for-profits Commission.
 We operate in Australian Capital Territory, New South Wales, Northern Territory, Queensland, South Australia, Tasmania, Victoria and Western Australia.